Jahia/jahia-loganalyzer/README.md

 - Parsing of Jahia DX request load activity
 - Parsing of Jackrabbit bundle cache logs
 - Outputs CSV & JSON reports
-- Embeds an ElasticSearch server and stores the parsed data into it
+- Embeds an ElasticSearch server and stores the parsed data into it, a distant ElasticSearch may also be used.
 - Provides an ElasticSearch plugin to visualize the data
 - Compatible with Kibana 4 for advanced data visualization